subhra74/snowflake/README.md

 </div>

 <h4 id="a8">Linux specific tools</h4>
-<p>Few handy tools which can make dev's or admin's life earier like getting information about the system and distro, starting and stopping systemd services and finding which process is listening on which port.</p>
+<p>Few handy tools which can make devs or admins life easier like getting information about the system and distro, starting and stopping systemd services and finding which process is listening on which port.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/linux-tools/25.PNG" width="700">